 3. Having Extroverted Friends

-Now because introverts abhor being the center of attention all the time, they make really good listeners and hence make very good friends to extroverts.
+Now because introverts abhor being the centre of attention all the time, they make really good listeners and hence make very good friends to extroverts.

 4. Rejoicing When Plans Get Cancelled